Kemblesville, Pennsylvania: History

 The roots of the village of Kemblesville date back to the late 18th century.
 Its historic houses and outbuildings are now part of the Kemblesville Historic District, which largely preserves Kemblesville as it appeared in the late 19th century.
 Originally called Fox Chase, the community derives its present name from the Kemble, or Kimble, family, who settled the area in colonial times and were prominent in the village in the 1800s.
 Members of the Kemble family are buried in the graveyard at the Kemblesville Methodist church.
 Kimbelot Lane also derives its name from the family; Parsons Road, to the village's north, derives its name from the Parsons family.
 Benjamin Franklin is thought to have owned property within the village limits, and the surrounding township is named after him.

-In addition to village's historic homes and church, there are a school, a gas station, two automobile repair shops, a pizza parlor, a doctor's office, and a day care center.
+In addition to village's historic homes and church, there is a school, a gas station, two automobile repair shops, a pizza parlor, a doctor's office, and a day care center.
 A building intended for a Happy Harry's drug store was completed but never opened, and the unused property is now a day care center.
 The US Postal Service maintains a modern post office at the southern edge of the village next to the township municipal building and facilities.